Stella's Stoichiometry (All things being equal, 6 lbs. 13 oz.)

 - Walt Whitman (Song of Myself I, II.
 1891)

-Trained as a biochemist, I spent hundreds of youthful hours calculating how to equitably transform one thing into another, and through this discipline of stoichiometry balancing equations such that things like tablets of aspirin can be turned into vanilla.
-Something balanced chemically to anything else is simply a matter of matter.
+Trained as a chemist, I spent hundreds of youthful hours calculating how to equitably transform one thing into another.
+Through this discipline of balancing chemical equations - stoichiometry - things like tablets of aspirin can be turned into vanilla, water and air turned in sugar.
+Something balanced chemically to anything else is a matter of matter and its uncanny transformation.

 The first in a series, this is the chemical equivalent of my daughter, Stella, according to the six elements that make 99% of her material being.
 Calculated exactingly for her birth weight I have collected carbon, oxygen, nitrogen, phosphorous, hydrogen, and calcium in her precise weight and proportions in the form of: tap water, rock sugar, canola oil, powdered L-Arginine, three oyster shells, Rumford's baking powder.
 Born in my own 37th year.